jlcarr/LeetCode/README.md

 - **Memory**: 22.31 MB
 - **Solution**: We can recover the tree easily with a recursive function.
 We can create a set to find the elements instantly.
 However we could also look at the binary structure to traverse the tree in logarithmic time.

+### Problem 1262
+- **Name**: Greatest Sum Divisible by Three
+- **Runtime**: 19 ms
+- **Memory**: 22.09 MB
+- **Solution**: If the sum is divisible by 3 we are already done.
+If there is a remainder we need either the smallest element with the same remainder to be removed, or the 2 smallest of compliment remainder.
+I used a sort to get these, but they are obtainable by a one pass.

 ### Problem 1267
 - **Name**: Count Servers that Communicate
 - **Runtime**: 17 ms